 Psychological issues with a physical cause

 If you have physical problems due to illness or injury, it can be very difficult to deal with.
 You can think of an accident with permanent injury (such as whiplash, complicated fractures), a chronic disorder (such as diabetes, rheumatism) or a terminal illness (such as cancer, COPD).

 The process of diagnosis, acceptance, treatment and the (permanent) physical limitations can demand a lot from you.
 It can be difficult to adapt to the new situation, that is, a life that is different from the life you knew or expected.
 You may feel stressed about things like your family life or your career.
 You may feel lonely when others around you cannot fully understand what you are going through, and you may feel confused or depressed with so much change.

 Treatment psychological issues with a physical cause

 The guidance of clients with psychological issues as a result of physical or health problems, depends on the symptoms and the needs of the client.
 The guidance will mainly focus on acceptance, processing and learning to deal with the new situation.
 In consultation with you, it may be decided to include family members in the treatment.

 Contact Psychologen Amsterdam

 Do you recognize your symptoms and do you need help or do you just have a question about the treatment of your symptoms?
-Then call for an appointment or send message to practice Psychologen Amsterdam.
+Then call for an appointment or send a message to practice Psychologen Amsterdam.